- Stretch marks are caused by the tearing of the dermis, the layer below the epidermis, and are typically due to sudden weight gain or loss.

 How does it work?

-Microdermabrasion works by buffing the top layer of your skin, known as the epidermis.
-During the treatment, a handheld device is used to spray a stream of exfoliating microcrystals over your skin.
-This process buffs away dead skin cells and stimulates the growth of new, healthy cells.
+Microdermabrasion works by buffing the epidermis, the top layer of the skin.
+During treatment, a handheld device is used to spray a stream of exfoliating microcrystals over the skin, which sands away dead skin cells.
+This exfoliation stimulates the growth of new, healthy cells.

 Cost of Microdermabrasion

-In-office microdermabrasion costs can vary depending on your location and the practice you choose.
-Typically, the cost per microdermabrasion session ranges between $75 – $300.
-As repeat sessions are required (often between 5-10), the treatment can start to become costly.
+In-office microdermabrasion costs can vary depending on location and the provider.
+Typically, the cost per session ranges from $75–$300.
+As repeat sessions are required (often between 5–10), treatments can become costly.

-At-home microdermabrasion kits are a cheaper alternative, ranging from $75 to $300.
-While it may seem like a good deal, these kits often carry more risks.
-Improper use of these devices may damage your skin, causing abrasions and scarring.
-The results from at-home devices are unlikely to be as effective as an in-office treatment performed by a professional dermatologist.
+At-home microdermabrasion kits are a less expensive alternative, ranging from $75–$300, but there are associated risks.
+Improper use of these devices may damage skin, causing abrasions and scarring.
+As well, results from at-home devices are unlikely to be as effective as an in-office treatment performed by a professional dermatologist.

 Other Benefits of Microdermabrasion